About the HLA

 Engaging, developing and guiding clinicians to deliver innovative solutions.

-We value accessibility and equity and believe all healthcare professionals should have the means to learn about and engage in leadership activities; at any level and at any time.
+We value accessibility and equity and believe all healthcare students and professionals should have the means to learn about and engage in leadership activities; at any level and at any time.

 We believe inclusivity is key to leadership.
 Leadership should not be the arena of a chosen few but of all those with innovative visions, ideas and solutions.